-They revolutionized their industries, then revolutionized them again and again, which has kept consumers dialed in and interacting with them every day at all hours of the day.
+One-by-one, they've revolutionized the tech industry, keeping consumers dialed in and interacting with them every day at all hours of the day.

-For businesses seeking to establish trust, it’s imperative to understand who has accomplished that and why, and then identify new ways to gauge and monitor how trusted they are viewed by their customers and audiences.
+For businesses seeking to establish trust, it’s imperative to understand which brands have accomplished that and why, and then identify new ways to gauge and monitor how trusted they are viewed by their customers and audiences.

 So, before we take a look who makes the list of the most-trusted brands, let’s first see how brands and companies can find out how trustworthy they are and also breakdown why these leading brands are viewed so positively.